Orthopedic Implant Coating

 Bone Graft Substitutes

-Our specialty powders, granules, blocks are used for bone augmentation.
+Our specialty powders, granules and blocks are used for bone augmentation.
 These bone substitutes are used for orthopedic applications such as spinal fusions, or as filler for gaps and voids in the treatment of fractures and major bone defects.

 Calcium phosphates are used in bioresorbable fixations such as interference screws and suture anchors.
 Hydroxyapatite and β-TCP are used as bioresorbable osteoconductive material, generally together with PLLA or PLGA.
 The calcium phosphates slowly resorb, while stimulating bone growth.